SdIshtiyaqAhmed/fruit-spoilage-prediction-iot-ml/README.md

 ## Acknowledgments

 This project’s code and documentation were generated using Google Colab’s Gemini AI feature.
-Gratitude to Nshekanabo Marius and Stanley Mugisha for the dataset that underpins this work.
+Thanks to Nshekanabo Marius and Stanley Mugisha for the dataset that enables this work.

 ## License